vishalnandagopal/pyjamas/docs/vishal_docs.md

 # Documentation for contributions by Vishal N (20BCE1043)

-This documentation is for a part of my contribution to the project, which was implementing the security protocols and ciphers that can be used by developers when they integrate Pyjamas.
+This documentation is for a part of my contributions to the project, which was implementing the security protocols and ciphers that can be used by developers when they integrate Pyjamas.

 # How it works?

 When developers call the `/submit` endpoint, the following takes place.

 ![Submit  Image](./images/submit%20diagram.png)

+The developer can choose any of the ciphers we have implemented.
+The ciphers we have implemented are:-
+1. AES (can be called with `AES_Cipher.encrypt()`)
+2. DES (can be called with `DES_Cipher.encrypt()`)
+3. Blowfish (can be called with `Blowfish_Cipher.encrypt()`)
+4. Caesar Cipher (can be called with `Caesar_Cipher.encrypt()`)

 The ciphers we have integrated are all objects of the `Cipher` class.